IPv4 vs IPv6: Differences Explained

 DNS Hostname = dns.google

-Again, the IPv6 packet has both header and payload.
-The header size is fixed to 40bytes, with source and destination address taking 32bytes.
+Again, the IPv6 packet has both a header and payload.
+The header size is fixed at 40 bytes, with the source and destination addresses taking 32 bytes.
 The sample packet format is shown below.

 ipv6-packet

-Though IPv6 has umpteen advantages, it cannot supplant IPv4.
-Both protocol versions have to co-exist for some time for seamless migration.
-Hence, the service providers are offering a dual-stack support system that possesses a network interface that can understand both IPv4 and IPv6 packets.
+Although IPv6 has many advantages, it cannot replace IPv4 overnight.
+Both protocol versions have to coexist during the migration, so service providers offer dual-stack support, where a network interface can understand both IPv4 and IPv6 packets.

 There are few smart transition mechanisms, namely IPv6 Tunneling, IPv4 mapped IPv6 addresses, etc. The former encapsulates the IPv6 packet in IPv4, whilst the latter maps the IPv6 to IPv4 addresses in the dual-stack implementations.